Are you looking for an everyday sourdough bread recipe that's easy and not overly complicated?

 - 4 cups (500 g) bread flour (unbleached)

-- Mix the dough and Autolyse: Place 50g of sourdough starter and 350g water in a large mixing bowl.
+- Mix the dough: Transfer the 50g of active starter and 350g water into a large mixing bowl.
 Stir to distribute the starter evenly.
 Add 500g bread flour and 10g sea salt to the bowl and use a stiff spatula or your hands to work the ingredients together until it forms a shaggy mass, making sure that there are no dry bits of flour.
 Cover the bowl and let the dough rest for 1 hour.

 - Stretch and Fold: Pick up the dough on one side and stretch it up and over itself.
 Turn the bowl a quarter turn and repeat this step until you have turned the bowl a full circle.
 The dough should form into a tight ball.
 (If you have time, let the dough rest 30 minutes and repeat the stretch and fold process 1 to 2 more times.
 This will help to build volume in the final loaf)

-- Bulk Fermentation: Cover the bowl and let the dough ferment for 7-10 hours on your kitchen counter or in a 65-70 degree area of your home.
+- Bulk Fermentation: Cover the bowl and let the dough ferment for 7-10 hours on your kitchen counter or in a 65-70°F (18-21°C) area of your home.
 The dough should have risen by 50% and show signs of fermentation, bubbles on top and sides of the dough.

 - Shape and Second Rise: Place the dough on a lightly floured surface.
 Shape the dough into a ball by pulling 4 sides of the dough into the middle of itself.
 Turn the dough seam side down and gently cup the dough, pulling and twisting until it forms a tight skin.
 Center the dough onto a piece of parchment paper, seam-side down.
 Place the dough, along with the parchment paper into a bowl and cover.
 Let the dough rise for 30 minutes to 1 hour or until it has risen by about 20%.

-- Score and Bake: 30 minutes before you're ready to bake, Preheat the dutch oven to 450 degrees.
+- Score and Bake: 30 minutes before you're ready to bake, Preheat the dutch oven to 450°F (232°C).
 Right before baking, use a sharp razor to score the top of the dough.
 Using the parchment paper as a sling, transfer the dough to the dutch oven.
-Cover and bake at 450 degrees for 20 minutes, uncover and bake an additional 25-30 minutes or until crust is golden brown.
-The internal temperature of the bread should be around 210 degrees.
+Cover and bake for 20 minutes, uncover and bake an additional 25-30 minutes or until crust is golden brown.
+The internal temperature of the bread should be around 210°F (99°C).
 Let the bread cool on a cooling rack until completely cooled before slicing.

-- Optional - Use a spray bottle with water to lightly mist the dough after scoring and before placing cover on the dutch oven to increase oven spring and form a bubbly crust.
+- To help increase oven spring and get a bubbly crust, use a spray bottle with water to lightly mist the dough after scoring and before placing cover on the dutch oven.

 - Wait until the loaf is completely cooled before slicing.
 If you cut into the loaf while it is still hot, the crumb will have a gummy texture.